mattias800/react-native-relay-facebook-neo4j-starter-kit/README.md

 This is a starter kit that shows how a couple of frameworks can run together.

+### App
+* React Native
+* Relay
+* react-native-navigation
+* react-native-fbsdk
+* react-native-elements

+### Backend
+* Node
+* Express
+* GraphQL
+* Neo4j

+## What it shows

+It demonstrates a couple of things.

+* How backend can communicate with Facebook
+* How the app can communicate with Facebook
+* How Node can communicate with Neo4j
+* How to implement a GraphQL backend with Node
+* How to use Relay with React Native
+* How to use react-native-navigation with Relay
+* How to do per request authentication in GraphQL requests

 The app allows you to login using Facebook.
 After authentication with Facebook, the users token is sent to backend which validates the user.